FunkyMuse/funkymuse.github.io/_posts/2025-08-29-properly-load-data.md

 ### Building the Foundation: Use Case and ViewModel Structure

+**DO NOTE THAT THIS CODE IS FOR DEMONSTRATION PURPOSES ONLY, HOW YOU STRUCTURE IT IS UP TO YOU, IT'S NOT BEST PRACTICES EXCEPT THE PART ABOUT LOADING**

 ```kotlin
 inline fun <reified T : ViewModel> provideFactory(
     crossinline creator: () -> T